Do Huskies and Cats get Along?

 To be able to have a husky and a cat living in your home, training is essential.
 The husky will definitely have to be trained to be calm around your cat and your cat will have to be trained to be confident around your husky.

 Force-free positive reinforcement training is the way to go here.
 You want your husky to associate good feelings when your cat is around.
-Positively reinforcing a calm demeanor when your cat is around should equate to good things for your husky and will encourage calmness whenever your husky sees your cat.
+Positively reinforcing a calm demeanour when your cat is around should equate to good things for your husky and will encourage calmness whenever your husky sees your cat.

 You do not want your husky to have negative associations with your cat, which could happen if you use aversive training methods.
 You definitely don’t want your husky to redirect negative feelings toward your cat.